arctair/obs-overlay-duckgame-chat/README.md

 ## Config
 Copy config.js.template to config.js.
 Fill out `channel` with your channel name.
 Get an oauth token from https://twitchapps.com/tmi/ then put it in config.js's `oauth` field.
+Grab all the duck game hats in PNG form and drop them into the src/hats holder.

 ## Build and serve
 tmi.js is broken, so `cp -r node_modules/tmi.js src/`